chat-sdk/chat-sdk-ios/README.md

 >**Note:**
 >There have been some instances of the push notifications not being sent and received until the app has been uploaded to iTunes Connect.
 We recommend carefully configuring Push Notifications before uploading your app and testing it with TestFlight before final release.

-Your project is now set up with the ChatSDK.
+Your project is now set up with the Chat SDK.

 >**Note:**
 >Don’t forget that it is still using many of our test accounts for social media.